isaaclyman/pooty/README.md

 # Other functions you may use

+`Pooty(string ModelName)`: This is useful in the browser console.
+It will log a full model object to the console, giving a snapshot of application state.

 `Pooty.utility.check(var, [string], string)`: Accepts a variable, an array of `typeof` strings, and a function signature as a string.
 Asserts that the variable type matches at least one of the `typeof` strings, and throws an error if it doesn't.
 Uses the function signature as part of the error message.
 Use this to implement type safety in your app.